Techno-coder/lucent/specification.md

 @architecture identifier
 item
 ```
-Architectures specify how intrisic language structures should be translated including call and control flow instructions.
+Architectures specify how intrinsic language structures should be translated including call and control flow instructions.
 This annotation can only be applied to modules and functions.

 ### Addresses
 Address annotations change the location of a symbol in memory.
-They can be overriden by annotations in nested items.
+They can be overridden by annotations in nested items.
 Annotations on modules offset all the items in the module by the same address.

 ```
 @load address